zhenkewu/CFRL/JOSS/paper.md

 counterfactual fairness, which defines fairness from a causal perspective, and they cannot be easily extended to the reinforcement learning setting in general.
-Additionally, `ml-fairness-gym` provides tools to simulate unfairness in sequential decision-making, but it does not implement algorithms that reduce unfairness ().
+Additionally, `ml-fairness-gym` provides tools to simulate unfairness in sequential decision-making, but it neither implement algorithms that reduce unfairness nor address counterfactual fairness ().
 To our current knowledge, Wang et al. (2025) is the first work to study counterfactual fairness in reinforcement learning.
 Correspondingly, `CFRL` is also the first package to address counterfactual fairness in the reinforcement learning setting.

 The contribution of CFRL is two-fold.
 First, it implements a data preprocessing algorithm that removes bias from offline RL training data.